hsuonsivu/hsupublic/3d-models/README.md

 - Turn on the leafbatteryfan.

-- Lock the the doors using the door lock button while sitting inside doors closed, exit the car, and use mechanical key to lock the driver door.
+- Method 1: Lock the the doors using the door lock button while sitting inside doors closed, exit the car, and use mechanical key to lock the driver door.
 This may require changing settings of the door locking using Leafspy or similar.
 If the settings are default, the only way to lock all doors from outside while the car is on is to make sure you have the key with you, leave the driver window open, lock the doors usign lock button through window, press auto window up button, and lock the driver door with mechanical key.
 My auto window up does not work reliably.

+- Method 2: If you have Leafspy app (strongly recommended), you can set option to turn the locking for driver door only, thus allowing locking all other doors, then exit the car and close the driver door with mechanical key.

 If the car is in a garage at around 15 C, the fan seems to be able to heat up the battery to 24-28 degrees within 12-24 hours, if cabin